confluentinc/cp-ansible/TESTING.md

 ## Creating Scenarios

 In some roles within the molecule directory you will find multiple subdirectories, which can be referred to as scenarios.
-Use a scenario as an inventory file, you can configure docker containers, ansible groups, variables, etc. When developing new features for the role you can create a new scenario simply by duplicating the default one and customizing.
+Use a scenario as an inventory file, you can configure docker hosts, ansible groups, variables, etc. When developing new features for the role you can create a new scenario simply by duplicating the default one and customizing.
 Edit the verify.yml to have test assertions for your scenario.

 All of the above commands can be run against your scenario, ie:
 ```